-If you watch people draw, it is pretty obvious that most of them aren’t drawing as much as writing in some 2-dimensional hieroglyphic language.
+If you watch people draw, it is apparent that most of them aren’t drawing as much as writing in some 2-dimensional hieroglyphic language.

 I suspect something similar is going on with visual perception.
-When non-visual people look out on the world they don’t see images as much as read them.
+When non-visual people look out on the world they don’t see the world, they read their environment.
+They recognize and label what’s around them, and the labels alone are retained.

 Perhaps the same can be can be said for all experience — including the experience of thought.
 What defies language gets filtered out, or trapped within, denied full existence.